zile-newmedia/jekyll-theme-basically-basic/_posts/About me.md

 ---
--layout: post
+layout: post
--title: 关于我
+title: 关于我
--author: imaginist
+author: imaginist
--date: 2019.6.20
+date: 2019.6.20
--categories：
--   关于我
 ---

--# something about me imaginist
+# something about me imaginist
--## Summary of growth experience
+## share with you